-Colorado Access does not directly monitor the specific caseload of individual behavioral health clinicians in its network.
-However, COA will require all community mental health centers and all organizationally credentialed providers to have caseload policies and procedures.
-They must practice internal monitoring to ensure caseloads are reasonable and appropriately tiered based on the acuity of members on their caseload.
+Colorado Access does not directly monitor the specific caseload of individual behavioral health clinicians in our network.
+However, we will require all community mental health centers and all organizationally credentialed providers to have caseload policies and procedures.
+These must practice internal monitoring to ensure caseloads are reasonable and appropriately tiered based on the acuity of members on their caseload.
 This information will be reviewed during provider credentialing and re-credentialing.

-COA's behavioral health/SUD provider network includes a pre-established, robust statewide network of contracted providers.
-COA contracts with individual practitioners, including Licensed Clinical Social Workers (LCSWs) and Licensed Professional Counselors (LPCs), psychiatrists, psychologists, and Nurse Practitioners (NPs).
-COA also contracts with multiple types of facilities, including community mental health centers, integrated care clinics, hospitals, group practices, Acute Treatment Unites (ATUs), residential facilities, hospitals and IMDs.
-Due to this heterogeneity within the behavioral health network, it is not feasible to establish standardized case load ratios.
+Our behavioral health/SUD provider network includes nearly 7,000 contracted providers.
+We contract with individual practitioners, including LCSWs and LPCs, psychiatrists, psychologists, etc. We also contract with multiple types of facilities, including community mental health centers, integrated care clinics, hospitals, group practices, ATUs, and residential facilities.
+Due to this heterogeneity within our behavioral health network, it is not feasible to establish standardized case load ratios.
 In many cases, providers and facilities are required to meet specific caseload standards as defined by licensure.

-Colorado Access addresses member health acuity and severity across the network via care management.
-COA's care management department uses several data points to create a fourquadrant stratification model for identifying members with both physical health and behavioral health severity, which guides care management outreach.
+Colorado Access addresses member health acuity and severity across our network via care management.
+Our care management department uses several data points to create a four-quadrant stratification model for identifying members with both physical health and behavioral health severity, which guides care management outreach.

-Regarding network adequacy and quality of care issues, COA has standardized processes to identify and address these issues, and lack of a standard case load definition does not present a barrier to these processes.
+Regarding network adequacy and quality of care issues, we have standardized processes to identify and address these issues, and lack of a standard case load definition does not present a barrier to these processes.